amankumar025/amankumar025/README.md

 👋 Hello, I'm Aman Kumar (@amankumar025)!

-Welcome to my GitHub repository, where I dive into the vast world of technology, coding, and everything in between.
+Welcome to my GitHub repository, where I dive into the vast world of technology with a keen interest in the fintech, coding, and everything in between.
 As a tech enthusiast, I find joy in exploring the ever-evolving landscape of the tech industry.

+🔧 Tech Toolbox
+- **Languages:** c/cpp, JavaScript, HTML, CSS
+- **Frameworks:** React, Node.js
+- **Tools:** Git, VS Code,
+- **Learning:** Full Stack Web Development
 👀 What I'm Into

 My interests span a wide range within the tech realm, from delving into various programming languages to staying updated on the latest industry trends.
 I have a keen passion for coding and enjoy the challenges that come with it.